jrsousa2/Python-scripts-for-iTunes-WMP/README.md

 <br>**col_names**: This variable is entered straight into the code and identifies the tags that the user
 wants to extract from the mp3 files.
-<br>(The code can be easily modified to have this variable as a parameter to call
-the main macro with.)
+<br>(The code can be easily modified to have this variable as a parameter to call the main macro with.)
 <br>Here's an example:
 <br>col_names =  ["Arq","Art","Title","Year"]

-<br>Here's a list of all tags that can be extracted:
+<br>Here's a list of all the tags that can be extracted:
 ![image](https://github.com/jrsousa2/Python-scripts-for-iTunes/assets/94881602/e05ba46c-01f6-4e1a-97bd-d41e3136132f)

-<br>**Be sure to change the default folder** that the file will be saved to in the main code.
+<br>**Be sure to change the default folder** that the Excel file will be saved to in the main code.
-This is done in lines 41 and 43 of the main codes and is set to: file_nm = "D:\\iTunes\\Excel\\" + user_inp + ".xlsx"
+This is done in lines 41 and 43 of the main codes and is currenty set to: file_nm = "D:\\iTunes\\Excel\\" + user_inp + ".xlsx"